Richard Lazarus (law professor): Career

-He is also the Stanley Legro Professor of Environmental Law at the University of San Diego, School of Law.
+He was also the Stanley Legro Professor of Environmental Law at the University of San Diego, School of Law.
 He was appointed Executive Director of the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling in June 2010.

+Since 2011, he has been the Charles Stebbins Fairchild Professor of Law at Harvard Law School.

 In November 2020, Lazarus was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Justice.